tbh-ai/SecureAgents/docs/security_guide.md

 **Solution**:
 - Check if the expert is generating sensitive information
 - Consider using a more restrictive security profile
-- Enable output sanitization for PII-focused profiles
+- Enable output sanitization for high security profiles
 - Review the logs for specific issues detected in the output

-### Context Passing Security Issues
+### Context Passing Security Issues [BETA]

 If you encounter context passing security issues: